Gitoffthelawn/share-it/CONTRIBUTING.md

 ### Adding a Button
 0. Add the new button component to `/components/Button/`.
+0. Add a 24x24 SVG logo to `public/img`.
-0. Add a line to `/components/defaultButtonList.js`.
-The `enable` flag indicates whether it is enabled by default.
-Generally, set it to `false` for services that are expected to have fewer users.
+0. Add a line to `/components/defaultButtonList.ts`.
+The `enable` flag determines whether the button is enabled by default.
+Generally, set this to `false` for services that are expected to have fewer users.